MLS Innovation

 MLS Innovation Inc. was a Greek software engineering and telecommunications equipment company founded in October 1989 in Thessaloniki.
 In May 2001, it was officially listed on the Athens Stock Exchange.
 Its headquarters are in Thessaloniki, while the company keeps a commercial department in Athens.
-Since 2019 the company has been virtually defunct and its headquarters building is to be sold in an auction.
+Since 2019 the company has been virtually defunct and its headquarters building was sold in an auction.

+Headquarters

+In November 2014, MLS moved its headquarters to the Technopolitic Business Park of Thessaloniki, in order to take full advantage of the fastest growing area of Thessaloniki, which had already developed into a center of innovation and technology.
+The headquarters occupied a large area of 2,800 sq.m. where the following departments were housed: